Healthcare North Carolina (NC) Rank #30 of 50

 90th Percentile $152,536

 The largest employment areas for pharmacists in North Carolina include Charlotte, Raleigh, Durham, and Greensboro.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Pharmacist in North Carolina